 Winding road after the merge of South/North Gate Roads.

-We begin this climb .3 miles outside the park entrance (South Gate Rd) in the community of Diablo, just east of Danville, CA. The climb starts at the end of a rural residential area and for the remainder of the 10 1/2 miles we travel through a very rural oak studded open space California State Park.
+We begin this climb 0.3 miles outside the park entrance (South Gate Road) in the community of Diablo, just east of Danville, CA. The climb starts at the end of a rural residential area and for the remainder of the 10 1/2 miles we travel through a very rural oak studded open space California State Park.

 Golden Gate Bridge center top

-Parking is difficult (if you are driving from out of area and just doing the climb) in the park and within a 1-2 mile perimeter outside of it in the bordering residential areas.
-We recommend parking at Rock City Live Oak camping and parking area just past the ranger kiosk at mile 3.9 ($10 parking and day use fee - no charge for cyclists as of May, 2015).
+If you are driving from out of the area and just doing the climb, parking is difficult in the park and within a 1-2 mile perimeter outside of it in the bordering residential areas.
+We recommend parking at Rock City Live Oak Camping and Parking area just past the ranger kiosk at mile 3.9 ($10 parking and day use fee -- no charge for cyclists as of May 2015).

-The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience (3 times up Diablo) is that traffic travels at or near the posted 20 mph speed limit and this is a very safe route.
+The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience in three times up Diablo is that traffic travels at or near the posted 20 mph speed limit, making this a very safe route.
 You will also likely encounter many cyclists along the climb.
 Be sure to turn right onto Summit Road at the North and South Gate junction (mile 6).

-This segment is a bit more difficult to Summit Road than South Gate (7.9 v.
-6.1 miles versus 5.4 v.
-4.5%) and a bit more exposed with less shade, so beware on hot days.
-As for popularity, South Gate to Junction had 71,790 Strava attempts as of 9-1-15 versus only 36,589 for the equivalent segment from the north.
+This segment is a bit more difficult to Summit Road than South Gate (7.9 versus 6.1 miles, and 5.4% versus 4.5%) and a bit more exposed with less shade, so beware and come prepared on hot days.
+As for popularity, South Gate to Junction had 71,790 Strava attempts as of September 1, 2015 versus only 36,589 for the equivalent segment from the north.